Kleberg County, Texas

 Kleberg County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 31,040.
 The county seat is Kingsville.
 The county was organized in 1913 and is named for Robert J. Kleberg, an early settler.

 Kleberg County is part of the Kingsville, TX Micropolitan Statistical Area, which is also part of the Corpus Christi-Kingsville-Alice, TX Combined Statistical Area.
 Most of the county's land lies in the famed King Ranch, which also extends into neighboring counties.

 History

-The county was organized in 1913 and was named for Robert J. Kleberg, an early settler (see below).
+The county was organized in 1913 and was named for Robert J. Kleberg, an early settler.

-In 1997, the county commissioners officially designated "heaven-o" as the county's greeting.
-The stated reason was that "hello" contains the word "hell".
+In 1997, the county commissioners designated "HeavenO" as the county's official greeting because of a taboo stemming from "Hello"'s perceived connotations of Hell.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1090 sqmi, of which 881 sqmi is land and 209 sqmi (19%) is water.
 It borders the Gulf of Mexico.
 Baffin Bay makes up a large part of the border with Kenedy County.